Annenberg London Spring Semester

 London is a thriving global city, continuing to push boundaries in global politics and world markets.
-As it transitions into a post-Brexit reality, the relevance of communication, media and politics.
+As it transitions into a post-Brexit reality, the relevance of communication, media and politics is unparalleled.
 As such, USC has partnered with Accent Global Learning and created a unique program with carefully tailored courses specifically designed for communication, journalism, and public relations majors.
 Students live in central London and attend courses led by British faculty taught at the ACCENT Study Center in Bloomsbury.
 The Annenberg London program provides a once-in-a-lifetime opportunity to use this global metropolis as its classroom and experience the cutting edge in global communication and media.